georgexyz19/inkscapetutorial.org/content/posts/extension11_transforms.md

 ## Inkscape Transforms

-Let's look at an example to see how the transform works in Inkscape.
+Let's look at an example to see how transform works in Inkscape.
 First we draw a rectangle with top left coordinates (10, 10).
 It has a width of 60 and height of 40.
 The SVG file has these lines for the element.
 We can ignore the `id` and `style` attributes for this example.